 - Youtube/Vimeo/Wistia videos are not playable in offline mode regardless of whether they are training materials or assets.

 - The Allow users to download an asset's source file option that you as a Superadmin find in the Discover, Coach & Share settings needs to be enabled so that assets can be downloaded on the mobile app.

 - Some SCORM and TinCan training material cannot be played on the mobile app, depending on the content within the package.
 Even if the object plays on the desktop learning platform, it is not guaranteed that it will work on the mobile app.
 The content should be HTML5 with responsive design.

 - The download of files within a SCORM training material is supported only for the following file types: 'pdf', 'zip', 'doc', 'docx', 'csv', 'xls', 'xlsx', 'ppt', 'pptx'.

 - Files must be HTML responsive to be playable on the mobile app.
 Docebo is not able to tell you in advance whether a file will or will not be playable on the app.

-- Subtitles are only supported with the languages marked as default in the subtitles set, and they must be written in VTT format.
+- Subtitles added to video training material are available in the mobile app, and they must be written in VTT format.
 When converting in this format, it must be completed with a cue identifier, as described here.